 We are covered by the Financial Services Compensation Scheme (FSCS).
 Dependent on the type of business and the circumstances on the claim, you may be entitled to compensation from the scheme if we cannot meet our obligations.
 Further information is available on the FSCS website www.fscs.org.uk.

 If you have reason to complain about our service, we have a formal complaints procedure.
 In the first instance you should contact us in writing, by phone, by fax or by e-mail.
 Please direct your complaint to the Customer Services Manager.
 We will acknowledge receipt of your complaint in writing within 5 working days and give you a response to the complaint at this time if we can.
-If it will take more time to deal with your complaint we will advise you of who is dealing with your complaint and when you can expect to hear a fuller response.
-Should our investigations take longer we will provide you with a full written response within 20 days or explain the current position of your complaint and provide you with a timescale for a full response.
-If you cannot settle your complaint with us you may be entitled to refer it to the Financial Ombudsman Service who can be contacted via their website www.financial-ombudsman.org.uk or by telephone 0300 123 9 123.
+If it will take more time to deal with your complaint we will advise you of who is dealing with it and when you can expect to hear a more detailed response.
+By the end of 8 weeks (56 days), after receipt of the complaint, the Complaints Officer will either send you a Final Response Letter, or a Written Response Letter.
+If we cannot settle your complaint with us you may be entitled to refer it to the Financial Ombudsman Service who can be contacted via their website www.financial-ombudsman.org.uk or by telephone 0300 123 9 123.

 We shall contact you in good time prior to the renewal date of your policy with the renewal premium and terms for the coming year.
 If you do not wish to renew the policy, please let us know as soon as possible.

 This Agreement shall be governed by the laws of England and Wales and the parties agree herewith that any dispute arising out of it shall be subject to the (non-) exclusive jurisdiction of the English Courts.

 Other taxes or costs, or both, may exist in relation to products and services offered by us which are not paid through, nor imposed, by us.